ArulBangari/CodingChallenge/Level 2 Coding Challenge Assignment 1/assignment1/design_doc.md

 - Expected output: Verify as per test data CSV
 - Edge cases:
   - Empty dataframe -> outputs "Warning dataframe is empty!"
-  - There are multiple payment methods that are the most used (have same use)
+  - There are multiple payment methods that are the most used (have same count)
-  - There are multiple days that have the most sales (have same sales)
+  - There are multiple days that have the most sales (have same amount)

 ### 6. Files/Folders